Hacker0x01/docs.hackerone.com/docs/programs/inbox-views.md

 1. In **Settings > Program > Inbox Views**, select **Shown** next to the View you want to hide.
 The View will then be hidden. *Note: Shown means that the inbox view currently appears in your Inbox.*
 2. When a View is hidden, select **Hidden** to show the View.

-*Note: There is a Preview section at the bottom of the page that enables you to see a preview of what your Views will look like in the inbox.*
+><i>Note: There is a Preview section at the bottom of the page that enables you to see a preview of what your Views will look like in the inbox.</i>

 ![inbox-view](./images/inbox-views.png)